LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/more-on-functions/recursion-walkthrough.rst

 ``if`` the base case is ``true``, the recursion ends and the task is complete.
 ``if`` the base case is ``false``, the function calls itself again.

-We can check for the base case like this:
+We check for the base case like this:

 .. sourcecode:: js